🥨 Buy me a pretzel

 GeorgeBecause I’m not Latvian Orthodox.
 Her parents won’t let her get

 ElaineLatvian Orthodox?
-Mmm, it is lobster.
+Mmm, it is lobster. entirely true.

 JerryShe’s limiting herself to Latvian Orthodox?
 Too bad.